The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/basic-guide.md

   - date: 2023-06-10T03:34:39.485Z
     message: No changes, updated patch number
 ---
-# Red Mage Level 90 Guide for 6.x
+# Red Mage Level 100 Guide for 7.x (Preliminary)

+Currently, this guide is in a **preliminary state**, which aims to cover a basic overview of the Red Mage changes brought with Dawntrail along with an introduction to new rotation and opener concepts.
+A more detailed version of the guide will be updated

 ## Overview

-This guide will cover proper rotations and ability usage in the Endwalker expansion.
-While the core foundation of Red Mage has not changed at all since its introduction in Stormblood, many smaller changes and quality of life improvements made in Endwalker have changed how we approach different aspects of the job.
+This guide will cover proper rotations and ability usage in the Dawntrail expansion.
+While the core foundation of Red Mage has not changed at all since its introduction in Stormblood, many smaller changes and quality-of-life improvements made in Dawntrail have changed how we approach different aspects of the job.

-At its simplest Red Mage has you casting spells to build your Black and White Mana to 50|50 and then spending that mana to use a melee combo with powerful finisher spells.
+At its simplest, Red Mage has you casting spells to build your Black and White Mana to 50|50 and then spending that mana to use a melee combo with powerful finisher spells.
 Red Mage is a very intuitive job, making it a great pick for beginners or people looking for something easier to pick up.
 The simplicity of its base rotation makes it a great choice for learning new fights, and the large amount of utility it comes with also provides great support to your party.
 Despite these things, high-level Red Mage play still has plenty of optimization available and a high skill ceiling comparable to many other jobs in the game.**\
 If you have more questions after reading the guide, feel free to ask in #rdm_questions on [The Balance server.](https://discord.gg/thebalanceffxiv)**

 ## Basic Introduction to Red Mage